 Crispy fresh water prawns had their own appeal.
 They have a lightly battered exterior bestowing spring onion and dried chilli flavour that enhances the pert crunch of the prawns.
 Good prawns are mother nature’s confectionary gift to us, they seem to pick the sweetest ones here.

 Checking emails between courses as you do.

 The signature desert was a showcase of skills.
 A bullion of rich chocolate ganache was offset with a thin sheet of set chocolate that’s topped with piped raspberry coolie and chocolate done in the same way.
 The same garnish is a supporting act on the plate too with a rocher of raspberry sorbet.
 It’s stunning to look at and thankfully to eat too.

 The damage: Expect to pay £100/130 per head with drinks

 The good: So to a confession, I was genuinely sceptical and perhaps felt a some trepidation before I ate here as I thought it would be a wallet burning outing with mediocre food.
-It was a wallet during outing with great food.
-If you’re like me (human), then sometimes you might judge a book by it’s cover (a shiny, sparkly one in this case), that moment is in the rear view mirror now, as under the hood there is brilliant work that gave some really good eating pleasure.
-Zenith moments were to be had throughput the meal, let’s take the veal ribs, or the pipa duck as fine examples, not forgetting those prawns and the signature desert full of thrills for the palate.
+It was a wallet burning outing with great food.
+If you’re like me (human), then sometimes you might judge a book by it’s cover – a shiny, sparkly one in this case.
+That moment is in the rear view mirror now, as under the hood there is brilliant work that gave some really good eating pleasure.
+Zenith moments were to be had throughout the meal, let’s take the veal ribs, or the pipa duck as fine examples, not forgetting those prawns and the signature desert full of thrills for the palate.